PlasmaLaboratories/plasma-btc-bridge/microsite/docs/architectural-views/multisignatures.md

 ### Escrow Addresses
 This is valid for our escrow addresses: The bitcoin addresses users get from the Start-Session-Request when trying to bridge funds into the Plasma ecosystem are created with a multisig.
 After the user deposits the funds, only 5 out of 7 bridges together can claim the funds from the escrow address and send to the bridge wallet (which is also a multisig wallet).
 The user can claim the funds after a certain amount of time if the bridges take too long.

 ### How this is done is practice?
 Each bridge generates one master key and also a master public key that is shares with the other bridges.
 During different processes new child public keys are generated e.g. for providing new escrow addresses.
+During the signing process each replica signs the transaction and stores this signature in its local database.
+The primary then contacts the other replicas and collects the signatures.

 #### Generating the escrow address - Policy, Miniscript and Bitcoin Script
 ##### Policy: